deepeshmi26/substack-server-side-rendering/chapter-3-routing/README.md

 ---

 ### Q7.
-Do `error.tsx` and `not-found.tsx` render inside parent layouts?
+Do `error.tsx`, `loading.tsx` and `not-found.tsx` render inside parent layouts?
-- ✅ Yes.
-They appear **within** the nearest parent layout.
+- Yes.
+They all renders **inside its parent layouts**.
+Not its own layout.

-- The higher-level layouts (like header, navigation) stay visible.
+### Q8.What happens if `error.tsx`, `loading.tsx`, or `not-found.tsx` is missing in a child segment?

----
+- Missing boundaries inherit behavior from the nearest parent; if no parent has one, Next.js uses its global fallback.

 ### Q9.
 Is `error.tsx` required to have `"use client"`?
-- ✅ Yes.
+- Yes.
 It must include `"use client"` because it acts as a React error boundary and needs to run on the client.